 Electric service is provided to Chagrin Highlands by First Energy.
+In July 2016 CHL met with First Energy to discuss planned Chagrin Highlands development activity including Orange South.
+FE representatives indicated they will continue to review needs for distribution system upgrades as new development demands become known.
 Conduit systems for underground distribution were included with Harvard Road improvements and conduits were stubbed across Harvard Road for expansion into Orange South.
 Preliminary plans are to extend this underground system within an easement on the west side of the new road.